African humid period: Global

 A general drying tendency is observed in the northern tropics and between 5,000 – 4,500 calibrated years ago the monsoons weakened.
 Perhaps as a consequence of the end of the AHP, Asian monsoon precipitation declined between 5,000 and 4,000 years ago.
 A drought 5,500 years ago is recorded in Mongolia and eastern America, where drought conditions around 5,500–5,000 years ago occurred in places like Florida and between New Hampshire and Ontario.
 A drying tendency is also noted in the Caribbean and the Central Atlantic.
 The final retreat of vegetation from the Sahara may have helped cause the 4.2 kiloyear event.

 Conversely, in South America there is evidence that the monsoon behaves in an opposite fashion consistent with precessional forcing; water levels in Lake Titicaca were low during the middle Holocene and began to rise again after the end of the AHP.
 Likewise, a trend towards increased wetness took place in the Rocky Mountains at this time although it was accompanied by a drier phase around Lake Tahoe, California and in the Western United States.
+Widespread climate change occurred around the North Atlantic at the time the AHP ended, and there are connections between North American and African climate.
+The end of the AHP may have reduced heat transport into the Arctic, causing cooling there.